apility/netflex-cookie-consent/readme.md

 ## Configure Google Tag Manager
 All the steps to configure your Google Tag Manager can be found [here](docs/google-tag-manager.md).

+## Configure Google Tag Manager with consent mode v2
+All the steps to configure your Google Tag Manager with consent mode v2 can be found [here](docs/google-tag-manager-consentmode.md).

 ## Security